pudge330/quick-capture/README.md

 ### Known Issues/Bugs

 * Settings animation can be a little glitchy
-* Bug in profile manager that resets profile settings
+* Bug in profile manager that resets profile settings (fixed)

-### Comming in v1.1

-* Bug fixes